syrkis/virian.org/src/posts/miiii.typ

 Further, as the model groks on the primes $q in {2, 3, 5, 7}$, a handful of frequencies become dominant, similar to the original model trained on $cal(T)_"nanda"$.

 We thus have that: _1)_ the model learns to correct for commutativity, and _2)_ the model is marred by periodicity as per both the token embedding () and feed-forward layer analysis ().
-Combining these facts, we can assume the learned mechanism to be extremely similar (and perhaps identical when ignoring commutativity) to the one outlined by #cite(<nanda2023>, form:"prose", style:"american-psychological-association") in @nanda_layer_1, @nanda_mul, and @nanda_last_layer.
+Combining these facts, we can assume the learned mechanism to be extremely similar (and perhaps identical when ignoring commutativity) to the one outlined by #cite(<nanda2023>, form: "prose", style: "american-psychological-association") in @nanda_layer_1, @nanda_mul, and @nanda_last_layer.

 As the remaining 25 tasks are learned, we see a temporary spike in the number of active frequencies, disappearing again as the model generalizes fully (reaches perfect accuracy).
 The observation that the number of active frequencies before and after the remaining 25 tasks are learned are the same indicates a reuse of circuitry.
 However, the fact of the spike suggests that additional circuits form during the generalization process.
-Viewed in the context of #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s method for boosting slow-varying generalizing components a question emerges: are there circuits that only facilitate the development of generalization, but are not present in the generalized mechanisms?
+Viewed in the context of #cite(<lee2024a>, form: "prose", style: "american-psychological-association")'s method for boosting slow-varying generalizing components a question emerges: are there circuits that only facilitate the development of generalization, but are not present in the generalized mechanisms?
 Real life gives plenty of examples of phenomena that make itself obsolete (e.g., a medicine that fully eradicates an illness and is thus no longer needed).
 Viewed this way, the spike suggests we might divide the set of circuits in two: _1)_; those useful for the mechanism, and _2)_, those useful for _learning_ the mechanism.

 = Future work

 A logical next step would be to explore the validity of the notion that some circuits help learning and others help solve the problem.
-This might yield insight on how to improve #cite(<lee2024a>, form: "prose", style:"american-psychological-association")'s grokking speedup heuristic.
-Aspects of the circuit discovery workflow could be automated with the methods outlined by #cite(<conmy2023>, form:"prose", style:"american-psychological-association").
+This might yield insight on how to improve #cite(<lee2024a>, form: "prose", style: "american-psychological-association")'s grokking speedup heuristic.
+Aspects of the circuit discovery workflow could be automated with the methods outlined by #cite(<conmy2023>, form: "prose", style: "american-psychological-association").

 Additionally, making variations on $cal(T)_"miiii"$ is also likely to be a good avenue for discovery: Divisibility rather than remainder could be predicted; Experiments training for more epochs could be conducted with larger values of $p$; A more in depth mapping of the shared circuitry could be done, for example attempting to see what types of ablations break which tasks—for example, how can performance be degraded on one grokked task, without affecting the others?.